Russ-Holloway/CoPA-Analytics/README.md

 - If issues persist, check Function App logs in Monitoring → Log stream

 **Functions not appearing:**
-- Check GitHub Actions at https://github.com/Russ-Holloway/CoPA-Analytics/actions
+- Check the Deployment Center logs in Azure Portal (External Git tab)
-- Wait for deployment to complete (green checkmark)
+- Wait for deployment to complete (check for success in the Azure Portal)
-- Functions may take 2-3 minutes to appear after GitHub deployment
+- Functions may take 2-3 minutes to appear after deployment

 ## 📋 What Gets Deployed